Table of Contents

 No matter where you go on the internet, you will encounter ads.

-Everyone is silently being tracked to gather data that can be used by marketers to develop digital advertising strategies with.
+Everyone is silently being tracked to gather data that can be used by marketers to develop digital advertising strategies.

 However, these highly personalized ads that use our data are slowly changing.